 Do You Need A Windbreak?

 Cold winter winds can be a problem.
-As I was deciding where to put my beehive this was one issue that was not a problem.
+As I was deciding where to put my beehives this was one issue that was not a problem.
 Here in the foothills of the South Carolina Mountains, I don’t need a windbreak.
-Those of you who live in windy cold climates might.
+I have very little flat land.
+However, those of you who live in windy cold climates might consider providing some protection for your colonies. .
 A windbreak can be a structure such as a wall or a living wall of greenery.
-Its also not a bad idea for those who live in a neighborhood and want to have you hives been as unobtrusive as possible.

-Should I Put My Beehive In Sun or Shade?
+Where to Put Your Beehive – Sun or Shade?

-Is the best location for a beehive in the full sun or shade, which is best ?
-If you don’t live in an area with small hive beetles, dappled sunlight is the best location for your beehive.
-Placing beehives in hot sun makes the bees work harder to cool it.
-But small hive beetles seem to prefer hives that are in the shade.
-For the same reason, I don’t like mulch around my hives.
-Some people use black landscape fabric or decorative rock.
+Is the best location for a beehive in the full sun or shade?
+If you don’t live in an area with Small Hive Beetles, dappled sunlight is the best location for your beehive.
+Placing beehives in hot sun makes the bees work harder to cool it during Summer days.
+But Small Hive Beetles seem to prefer hives that are in the shade.

 Your Best Location For A Beehive